rubengees/introduction/README.md

 ##### Custom Views

-You can supply your own View to a Slide instead of just setting the title, image and description.
+You can supply your own View to a Slide instead of just setting the title, image and description.<br>
 This is done like follows:

-Create a class which implements CustomViewBuilder:
+Create a class which implements CustomViewBuilder:<br>
 (Note: This *must* be a class on its own.
 Don't anonymously implement this)

 ```java